microsoft/O-CNN/README.md

     // process all the points into octrees of depth 5 octree --filenames filelist.txt --depth 5  --axis z
 ```
 - Store all the octree files in a  `leveldb` or `lmdb` database by the tool `convert_octree_data`, which serves as the input of Caffe.
-For the ones who are new to the [Caffe](http://caffe.berkeleyvision.org/) framework and do not know how to use the generated database to run the neural network training and tesing, the tutorial on [this page](http://caffe.berkeleyvision.org/gathered/examples/mnist.html) are highly recommanded.
+For the ones who are new to the [Caffe](http://caffe.berkeleyvision.org/) framework and do not know how to use the generated database to train and test the neural network, the tutorial on [this page](http://caffe.berkeleyvision.org/gathered/examples/mnist.html) is highly recommanded.
 ```
 Usage:
     convert_octree_data <rootfolder> <listfile> <db_name>